TIP-Global-Health/eheza-documentation/content/developer_docs/upgrade-offline-sync.md

 ### Pin Codes

 There is now a "Nurse" content type on the backend.
 All the "users" in the former setup have been converted to "Nurse" and given a random PIN code.
-So, you can look it up in the backend at: [https://eheza.global](https://eheza.global).
+So, you can look it up in the backend at the base domain.
 For now, that would be by clicking on the "Content" menu, filtering for "Nurse", and either clicking on an existing entry, or creating a new one.

 All current nurses and each new nurse added to the system must be given their unique pin code in order to login to the tablet.